box/developer.box.com/guides/authentication/jwt/index.md

 </ImageFrame>

-Server-side authentication using JWT is only available to the Custom Application [app type][app-type].
+Server-side authentication using JWT is only available to the Platform Application [app type][app-type].
 This authentication method does not require end-user interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.